msztylko/python-imports/README.md

 ## Replacing the standard import system
 The most reliable mechanism for replacing the entire import system is to delete the default contents of `sys.meta_path`, replacing them entirely with a custom meta path hook.

+## Import vs checking the spec
+Initially I thought that importing a module can be replaced with simply checking its spec.
+However,  `find_spec` can only help to decide if module is importable with no information if its content is importable as well.